 c.
-1300, "figure of a circle," from Old French cercle "circle, ring (for the finger); hoop of a helmet or barrel" (12c.), from Latin circulus "circular figure; small ring, hoop; circular orbit" (also source of Italian cerchio), diminutive of circus "ring" (see circus).
+1300, "figure of a circle, a plane figure whose periphery is everywhere equidistant from its center point," from Old French cercle "circle, ring (for the finger); hoop of a helmet or barrel" (12c.), from Latin circulus "circular figure; small ring, hoop; circular orbit" (also source of Italian cerchio), diminutive of circus "ring" (see circus).

-late 14c., cerclen, "to shape like a globe," also "to encompass or surround," from circle (n.).
+late 14c., cerclen, "to shape like a globe," also "to encompass or surround with a circle," from circle (n.).
 From c.
-1400 as "to set in a circular pattern;" mid-15c. as "to move in a circle."
+1400 as "to set in a circular pattern;" mid-15c. as "to move round in a circle."
 Related: Circled; circling.
 To circle the wagons, figuratively, "assume an alert defensive stance" is from 1969, from old Western movies.

 Web design and development by MaoningTech.